 Day 7: Queenstown

-• Drive the 15km to Arrowtown and stroll the historic old street in the sun, snacked on goods from the Arrowtown Bakery, visited the old Gaol and checked out the ruins of the Chinese Gold Miners settlement.
+- Drive the 15km to Arrowtown and stroll the historic old street in the sun.
+Snack on goods from the Arrowtown Bakery, visit the old Gaol and check out the ruins of the Chinese Gold Miners settlement.

 I’d heard so many good things about Fergburger in Queenstown that it was a must visit and it definitely lived up to the hype.
 While the queue to order was short and I had to make my mind up faster than expected, there was a 45 minute wait for our order (I’ve heard of friends waiting an hour and a half so I was pretty happy with this).